google/sqlcommenter/src/content/php/laravel/_index.md

 ### Fields

-In the database server logs, the comment's fields are:
+SQL Statements generated are appended with a comment having fields:

-* comma separated key-value pairs e.g. `controller='index'`
+* comma separated key-value pairs e.g. `controller='index'`.
-* values are SQL escaped i.e. `key='value'`
+* values are SQL escaped i.e. `key='value'`.
-* URL-quoted except for the equals(`=`) sign e.g `route='%5Epolls/%24'`. so should be URL-unquoted when being consumed
+* URL-quoted except for the equals(`=`) sign e.g `route='%5Epolls/%24'`.
+So, should be URL-unquoted when being consumed.

 ### Sample log entry

-After making a request into the middleware-enabled polls web-app.
+After making requests to the sample middleware-enabled `polls` web-app, we can see logs like:

 ```shell
 2022-04-29 13:59:39.922 IST [27935] LOG:  duration: 0.012 ms  execute pdo_stmt_00000003: Select * from users